emit-rs/emit/book/src/producing-events/logging/errors.md

 # Attaching errors to events

-In Rust, errors are typically communicated through the [`Error`](https://doc.rust-lang.org/std/error/trait.Error.html) trait. `emit` supports capturing errors implementing the `Error` trait.
+In Rust, errors are typically communicated through the [`Error`](https://doc.rust-lang.org/std/error/trait.Error.html) trait.
 If you attach a property with the `err` [well-known property](https://docs.rs/emit/0.11.0-alpha.17/emit/well_known/index.html) to an event, it will automatically try capture it using its `Error` implementation:

 ```rust
 # extern crate emit;